is8ac/bnn/status.md

 Consider that the examples are 8 bits in size.
 It is wasteful to train on all the examples individually.
 There can only be 256 different 8 bit strings.
-Far better to allocate 256 countered for each class, and then train on this summary.
+Far better to allocate 256 counters for each class, and then train on this summary.

 Consider instead that each example is 32 bits.
 Now it would take 4 billion counters per class.
 This is still barely doable on modern hardware.